 Homemade Nut Butter

-My favourite homemade nut butters are hazelnut, pecan and macadamia.
-These all turn to butter relatively quickly.
-Almonds and peanuts require quite a long time in the processor to release their fats.
+Macadamia, hazelnuts, cashews and pecans all turn to butter relatively quickly.
+Almonds and peanuts, on the other hand, both require quite a long time in the processor to release their fats and turn to nut butter.
 Walnut butter doesn’t taste very nice so I wouldn’t bother making that.
+My favourite homemade nut butters are roasted hazelnut and roasted pecan.
 The picture shows roasted hazelnut butter.

 Free from: gluten, soya, wheat, yeast

 This is a vegan recipe